devdom1701/pythonprojects/README.md

 Hej and welcome to my python projects
 ---
-Most of this crap I've coded in python, Im just using github as a documentation of my progress..
+all coded in python, just using github as a documentation of progress..